Updated on February 1st, 2022 by Quinn Mohammed

-We see People’s United producing 2% earnings-per-share growth annually over the next five years, given that its growth-by-acquisition strategy is lumpy and unpredictable, but also because People’s is subject to the same risks as other banks.
+We see People’s United producing 4% earnings-per-share growth annually over the next five years, given that its growth-by-acquisition strategy is lumpy and unpredictable.
+However, much of the company’s future growth will be determined by the combined entity formed once the acquisition closes between PBCT and MTB.

-Still, we see the bank as a strong operator, so we think it has some meaningful growth in front of it, particularly once the coronavirus pandemic ends.
+Still, we see the bank as a strong operator, so we think it has some meaningful growth in front of it, particularly once its acquisition closes.

 Competitive Advantages & Recession Performance

 Competitive advantages are difficult to come by for banks given that they largely offer the same products and services as their competitors.
 However, one way to offer an advantage is to grow scale in key markets, and that is exactly what People’s is doing with Boston as an example.

-Growing scale and name recognition in key markets like that can help drive efficiency and scale, which is part of the reason why People’s has been able to boost margins in recent quarters, despite the flattening yield curve.
-This key strategic pillar is a differentiator and we think it will serve People’s well in the coming years.
+Growing scale and name recognition in key markets like that can help drive efficiency and scale.
+This key strategic pillar is a differentiator, and we think it will serve People’s well in the coming years.

 However, that certainly does not insulate People’s from economic downturns.
 Its performance during the Great Recession was not spectacular, but it did fare much better than many of its larger competitors in the banking industry.
 People’s earnings-per-share during the Great Recession are below: